accel-brain/accel-brain-code/Reinforcement-Learning/README.md

 ## Demonstration: Q-Learning

+Q-Learning is a kind of `Temporal Difference learning`(`TD Learning`) that can be considered as hybrid of `Monte Carlo method` and `Dynamic Programming Method`.
+As `Monte Carlo method`, `TD Learning` algorithm can learn by experience without model of environment.
+And this learning algorithm is *functionally equivalent* of bootstrap method as `Dynamic Programming Method`.

+`Epsilon Greedy Q-Leanring` algorithm is `off-policy`.
+In this paradigm, *stochastic* searching and *deterministic* searching can coexist by hyperparameter $\epsilon (0 < \epsilon < 1)$ that is probability that agent searches greedy.
+Greedy searching is *deterministic* in the sense that policy of agent follows the selection that maximizes the Q-Value.

 [demo_maze_greedy_q_learning.py](demo_maze_greedy_q_learning.py) is a simple maze solving algorithm. `MazeGreedyQLearning` in  [devsample/maze_greedy_q_learning.py](devsample/maze_greedy_q_learning.py) is a `Concrete Class` in `Template Method Pattern` to run the Q-Learning algorithm for this task. `GreedyQLearning` in [pyqlearning/qlearning/greedy_q_learning.py](pyqlearning/qlearning/greedy_q_learning.py) is also `Concreat Class` for the epsilon-greedy-method.
 The `Abstract Class` that defines the skeleton of Q-Learning algorithm in the operation and declares algorithm placeholders is [pyqlearning/q_learning.py](pyqlearning/q_learning.py).
 So [demo_maze_greedy_q_learning.py](demo_maze_greedy_q_learning.py) is a kind of `Client` in `Template Method Pattern`.

 This algorithm allow the *agent* to search the goal in maze by *reward value* in each point in map.